smartdevicelink/sdl_evolution/proposals/NNNN-remove-policy-mode-option-from-sdl-core.md

 ## Potential downsides

 If any existing systems use either `HTTP` or `PROPRIETARY` policy mode, they will need to modify their HMI to work with the `EXTERNAL_PROPRIETARY` policy update flow.
 This would not require a significant HMI overhaul, but is still something to keep in mind.
 Another note is that unfortunately `PROPRIETARY` is the default policy mode at the moment, meaning that it is quite possible that this mode is used by existing systems.
-One thing that could be done to help with this downside would be to include a HMI guide for transitioning to the `EXTERNAL_PROPRIETARY` policy flow.
+One thing that could be done to help with this downside would be to include an HMI guide for transitioning to the `EXTERNAL_PROPRIETARY` policy flow.

 ## Impact on existing code

 ### SDL Core

+Because this would involve removing an existing build option from the project, this change will require a major version update for SDL Core.

 This proposal would require the removal of the `EXTENDED_POLICY` build option, as well as any code specifically related to the `HTTP` and `PROPRIETARY` modes.
 This would involve the removal of any preprocessor instructions related to the `PROPRIETARY_MODE` and `EXTERNAL_PROPRIETARY_MODE` macros, for example: